Beacon Media + Marketing was awarded Best Logo, Best Marketing Campaign, and Best Website in the AMA Alaska Chapter Prism Awards!

 2. Write Attention-Grabbing Headlines

-Most website users are skimmers, only glancing at headlines to get an idea of what the website is talking about and to navigate to where they want to go.
-For this reason, it is very, very important for website user experience that you get your headlines right.
+People read differently online.
+Most users skim and read for key information only.
+They glance at headlines for an overview and to help navigate to where they want to go.
+For this reason, it’s getting headlines right is critical to the website user experience.
 Using your keywords, write catchy headlines that grab attention and concisely communicate exactly what you want to say.

-With mental health websites, you want to utilize headers that reach potential clients where they are, helping remove barriers and encouraging them to seek help.
-Here is an example from our client NYC Therapeutic Wellness of how headers can be used to start a conversation with potential patients, while still being SEO friendly and giving structure to the page.
+With mental health websites, your goals should be: utilize headers that reach potential clients where they’re at, remove barriers and encourage them to seek help.
+This screenshot from our client NYC Therapeutic Wellness demonstrates how headers can start a conversation with potential patients, still be SEO friendly and give structure to the page.

 3. Create Engaging Content

-Think about the kind of website content that you enjoy reading.
-It’s likely easy to read, relatable, and genuinely helpful.
-Your goal is to start a conversation with potential clients and help them gain a clear picture of the services you offer.
+Think about the kind of website content you enjoy reading.
+It’s probably easy to read, relatable, and genuinely helpful.
+Your goal in this phase is to start a conversation with potential clients and help them gain a clear picture of the services you offer.

-Here’s what we’ve learned is effective from our experience developing successful mental health website designs for our clients:
+At Beacon, we’ve learned a lot from our experience developing successful mental health website designs for our clients.

-• Engaging content recognized your answer has a need and offers effective solutions to this need
+• Engaging content recognized your answer has a need and offers effective solutions to meet this need.

-• Engaging content features the most important information first and easy to navigate
+• Engaging content features the most important information first and is easy to navigate.

 • Engaging content has a clear next step or call-to-action.